yoichi1484/subspace/README.md

 ## Other set operations
-The basis of union, intersection, orthogonal complement, etc. based on quantum logic can be computed as follows.
+Other subspace-based set operations such as union, intersection, orthogonal complement, soft membership and can be computed as follows.

 ```python
 import numpy as np